 What’s even more interesting is what was learned about the geometry of cyclobutadiene.
 Rather than being a molecule with identical bond lengths (like benzene), cyclobutadiene was found to have a rectangular shape, indicating that the electrons were not delocalized.
-[Footnote 3]
+[Note 3]

 So far all the examples we’ve seen so far had 4 pi electrons.
 You might be wondering: are there any examples of anti-aromatic molecules that have more than 4 pi electrons?
 Why, yes.

 The molecule below is called “Pentalene”.
 It has been synthesized, but is only stable below –100 °C. Above this temperature it combines with another molecule of itself (reference).
 Another example of spectacular instability.

 Pentalene has 8 pi electrons.
 This might set off some alarm bells of recognition.
 Remember how the number of pi-electrons in aromatic molecules followed the sequence (2, 6, 10, 14….) ?